merenlab/anvio/anvio/docs/programs/anvi-search-palindromes.md

 This program finds [palindromes](https://en.wikipedia.org/wiki/Palindromic_sequence) in any DNA sequence.
-It will search for palindromes that exceeds a minimum length defined by the user (default is 10) and that do not have more internal mismatches than the number of those allowed by the user (default is 0).
-It will optionally report the search results as a %(palindromes-txt)s.
+It will search for palindromes that mathes criteria listed by the user (i.e., minimum lenght of the palindromic sequences, maximum number of mismatches, and minimum distance between the two palindromic regions).
+The program will print out its findings (and tribulations) and will optionally report the search results as a %(palindromes-txt)s.

-Please note that this program will only report perfect palindromes, where the identity and order of nucleotides on one strand match to those on the complementary strand.
-The current version is **not** designed to search for special cases of palindromes that form [hairpins](https://en.wikipedia.org/wiki/Stem-loop) (because we didn't need them (but if you do, let us know and we will do something)).
+Please note that this program can find both perfect palindromes (i.e., the identity and order of nucleotides on one strand match to those on the complementary strand) and special cases of palindromes that form [hairpins](https://en.wikipedia.org/wiki/Stem-loop).
+You can use the minimum distance parameter to target any group of palindromes (i.e., minimum distance of 0 will report only perfect palindromes).

 {:.notice}
-The algorithm processes about 1,000,000 nts in every 2 seconds, and about 10,000,000 nts in every 9 seconds on a laptop computer.
+The speed of the algorithm will depend on the minimum palindrome length parameter.
+The shorter the palindrome length, the longer the processing time.
+Searching for palindromes longer than 50 nts in a 10,000,000 nts long sequence takes about 4 seconds on a laptop.

 ### Sequence input sources